Installing on Existing Patios or Pavement

 Step 2: Begin the Wall Panel

-Start with wall panel with a split block
+Start with wall panel with a cut block

-The first and the last block of every course of wall panel will be a split block.
-Using a split block allows the panel to be flush with the post/pillar.
+The first and the last block of every course of wall panel between the posts/pillars will be a cut block.
+Using a cut block allows the panel to be flush with the post/pillar.
 If a standard angled block shape is used there will be a gap where the panel meets up with the post/pillar.
-Use an AB Dublin to achieve a quarter (1/4) and three-quarter (3/4) length piece to start the first course.
-Place the short piece with the split side against the post/pillar in the center of the post/pillar to start the first course followed by the next full block.
-Use the three-quarter (3/4) length piece to complete the end of this course where it meets up with the next post/pillar.
+Cut an AB Dublin to achieve a quarter (1/4) and three-quarter (3/4) length piece to start the first course.
+Place the quarter (1/4) piece with the cut side against the center of the post/pillar to start the first course followed by the next full block.
+Use the three-quarter (3/4) length piece to complete the end of this course where it will meet up with the next post/pillar.
 We recommend installing the first two courses of the wall panel at the same time to ensure proper alignment.

 Step 3: Build the Second Course

-On the next course, use an AB Dublin center-split block to start this course.
-Place one half of this block with the split side against the post/pillar.
+On the next course, cut an AB Dublin in half (1/2) to start this course.
+Place one half of this block with the cut side against the post/pillar.
 Again, save the other half of this piece for the end of this course.
 To aid in fitting the cut blocks, try flipping them over so the raised rings are down.

 Step 4: Building the Wall Panel

-With the first two courses started, continue building the wall panel in the pattern chosen.
+With the first two courses started, continue building the wall panel in the chosen pattern.
 Build to the location of the next post/pillar.
-At the end of each course place the remaining cut blocks (the 3/4 and 1/2 length pieces) on each course that was used to start the course.
+At the end of each section place the remaining cut blocks (the 3/4 and 1/2 length pieces) on each course that was used to start the course.